luapower/luapower-all/tweening.md

 otherwise `target` specifies a single target, `from` and `to` specifies a table of from/to attribute -> value pairs. `cycle_from`, `cycle_to`, `cycle` specifies a table of from/to attribute -> list-of-values pairs such that values will be distributed to each target in a round-robin fashion.
+The values can also be functions.

 __NOTE:__ `start` can be a relative value relative to the timeline's current total duration, eg. `'+=500ms'` means half a second after the last tween,